greg-raven/Uncommon-Sense/_drafts/all.md

 The test for whether one is living in a police state is that those who are charged with enforcing the law are allowed to break the laws with impunity.
 Jon Roland

-To say that subjects in general are not proper judges (of the law) when their governors oppress them and play the tyrant, and when they defend their rights … is as great a treason as ever a man uttered.
-Tis treason not against one single man, but against the state — against the whole body politic; tis treason against mankind; tis treason against Common sense; tis treason against God; And this impious principle lays the foundation for justifying all the tyranny and oppression that ever any prince was guilty of.
+To say that subjects in general are not proper judges (of the law) when their governors oppress them and play the tyrant, and when they defend their rights ... is as great a treason as ever a man uttered.
+Tis treason not against one single man, but against the state --- against the whole body politic; tis treason against mankind; tis treason against Common sense; tis treason against God; And this impious principle lays the foundation for justifying all the tyranny and oppression that ever any prince was guilty of.
 The people know for what end they set up and maintain their governors, and they are the proper judges when governors execute their trust as they ought to do it.
 Jonathan Mayhew

 It is a maxim among lawyers that whatever hath been done before may be done again, and therefore they take special care to record all the decisions formerly made against common justice and the general reason of mankind.
 These, under the name of precedents, they produce as authorities to justify the most iniquitous opinions, and the judges never fail of directing them accordingly.
 Jonathan Swift

-You can’t reason a man out of a position he was never reasoned into.
+You can't reason a man out of a position he was never reasoned into.
 Jonathan Swift

-The press must grow day in and day out — it is our Party’s sharpest and most powerful weapon.
+The press must grow day in and day out --- it is our Party's sharpest and most powerful weapon.
 Josef Stalin

 The Internal Revenue Service is everything the so-called tax protesters said it was; nonresponsive, unable to withstand scrutiny, tyrannical, and oblivious to the rule of law and the U.S. Constitution.
 Joseph Banister

-Did you ever hear anyone say, ‘That work had better be banned because I might read it and it might be very damaging to me.’?
+Did you ever hear anyone say, 'That work had better be banned because I might read it and it might be very damaging to me.'?
 Joseph Henry Jackson

 Our republic and its press will rise and fall together.
 Joseph Pulitzer

 The truth is, that, even with the most secure tenure of office, during good behavior, the danger is not, that the judges will be too firm in resisting public opinion, and in defence of private rights or public liberties; but, that they will be ready to yield themselves to the passions, and politics, and prejudices of the day.
 Joseph Story

 This provision (the 4th Amendment) speaks for itself.
-Its plain object is to secure the perfect enjoyment of that great right of the common law, that a man’s house shall be his own castle, privileged against all civil and military intrusion.
+Its plain object is to secure the perfect enjoyment of that great right of the common law, that a man's house shall be his own castle, privileged against all civil and military intrusion.
 Joseph Story

-Honesty is the rarest wealth anyone can possess, and yet all the honesty in the world ain’t lawful tender for a loaf of bread.
+Honesty is the rarest wealth anyone can possess, and yet all the honesty in the world ain't lawful tender for a loaf of bread.
 Josh Billings

 The cry of the soul is for freedom.
 It longs for liberty, from the date of its first conscious moments.
 Josiah Gilbert Holland

 The right of ordinary citizens to possess weapons is the most extraordinary, most controversial, and least understood of those liberties secured by Englishmen and bequeathed to their American colonists.
 It lies at the very heart of the relationship between the individual and his fellows, and between the individual and his government.
 Joyce Lee Malcolm

-It’s kind of hard to beat gasoline.
-A lot of the technologies that we think of as being clean … are not better than gasoline.” – Julian Marshall
+It's kind of hard to beat gasoline.
+A lot of the technologies that we think of as being clean ... are not better than gasoline.' – Julian Marshall

-In a small Swiss city sits an international organization so obscure and secretive … Control of the institution, the Bank for International Settlements, lies with some of the world’s most powerful and least visible men: the heads of 32 central banks, officials able to shift billions of dollars and alter the course of economies at the stroke of a pen.
+In a small Swiss city sits an international organization so obscure and secretive ...
+Control of the institution, the Bank for International Settlements, lies with some of the world's most powerful and least visible men: the heads of 32 central banks, officials able to shift billions of dollars and alter the course of economies at the stroke of a pen.
 Keith Bradsher

 This manual of the Communist Party should be in the hands of every loyal American, that they may be alerted to the fact that it is not always by armies and guns that a nation is conquered.
 Kenneth Goff